Rust Clap recipes

 # Config { command: Upload { file_source: FileSource { file: None, link: Some(Url { scheme: "https", cannot_be_a_base: false, username: "", password: None, host: Some(Domain("i.imgflip.com")), port: None, path: "/7gq1em.jpg", query: None, fragment: None }) }, folder: "ferris" }, api_key: "key.json" }

 Another interesting thing: we can see the separated --file and --link args in the help message by the <> triangle brackets.
-It shows the user that only one of the is needed.
+It shows the user that only one of them is needed.
 Cool, right? 😎

 The full src code of the example above.